akashbwilliams/Adidas_store_analysis/README.md

 # Adidas_store_analysis
-The objective of store sales and profit analysis is to improve and understand the performance of any retail store by analyzing its sales and profit.
-The dataset we have is of Adidas US Sales which was found from Kaggle.
+The aim of any store sales and profit analysis is to improve and understand the performance of any retail store by analyzing its sales and profit.For this we needed a dataset which had time-period, sales, product, pricing and customer data.
+I found Adidas US Sales which on Kaggle which very well suited the project objective.